 You’ve likely heard all about New Zealand’s wondrous Middle-earth-worthy landscapes, but its offshore seascapes don’t skimp out on the wow factor either.
-With pristine conditions that provide haven for a thriving marine wildlife, offshore New Zealand offers optimum terrain for coastal adventuring like whale watching, sea kayaking, and diving.
+With pristine conditions that provide a haven for thriving marine wildlife, offshore New Zealand offers optimum terrain for coastal adventuring like whale watching, sea kayaking, and diving.
 Freshly back from getting my own fins wet, I'm here with three top picks for the ultimate coastal Kiwi escapes.

 Sea Kayaking in Abel Tasman National Park

 Accessible via the artsy coastal enclave of Nelson, the golden sands and sunny skies of Abel Tasman National Park make it one of the country’s most popular park destinations, and the endless coastline and sandy beaches are best explored via kayaking tours.
-Try “The Bee’s Knees” tour: Hop a sea shuttle from Kaiteriteri Beach or Nelson on Abel Tasman Sea Shuttle for a scenic sampling of the park’s 30-odd miles of coastline, hop off on a choice beach for a hike through the lush coastal terrain, then hook up with sea kayaking outfitter Kahu Kayaks for guided paddling around a section of the sparkling waterways that are frequented by seals and seabirds (from $139).
+Try “The Bee’s Knees” tour: Hop a sea shuttle from Kaiteriteri Beach or Nelson on Abel Tasman Sea Shuttle for a scenic sampling of the park’s 30-odd miles of coastline, hop off on a choice beach for a hike through the lush coastal terrain, then hook up with sea kayaking outfitter Kahu Kayaks for guided paddling around a section of the sparkling waterways that are frequented by seals and seabirds.

 Whale Watching in Kaikoura

 The Kaikoura coastline offers the best marine wildlife viewing in New Zealand, representing a staggering 80 percent of the planet’s whale and dolphin species.
 Giant sperm whales – which can grow to be up to 65 feet and weigh 60 tons – make the most regular appearances here, though, depending on the time of year, blue, fin, humpback, minke, and other whales can also be sighted, along with an assorted cast of other characters including dolphins, seals, and seabirds (like albatross and herons).
-Head out aboard the modern catamarans of the Maori-run Whale Watch Kaikoura, the area’s only tour boat company with permits for whale encounters (book ahead, tours do sell out) – their ships were designed specifically with whale-watching in mind, and deliver, with a 95 percent success rate, and an average of one or two sperm whale sightings per sailing ($120/adults, $50/kids).
+Head out aboard the modern catamarans of the Maori-run Whale Watch Kaikoura, the area’s only tour boat company with permits for whale encounters (book ahead, tours do sell out) – their ships were designed specifically with whale-watching in mind, and deliver, with a 95 percent success rate, and an average of one or two sperm whale sightings per sailing.

 Diving and Snorkeling in the Poor Knights Islands